 Houseparty App: Is It Safe for Kids?

+What is the Houseparty app?
 When you were in high school, did you ever try to throw a low-key party — only to have way more people show up than you invited?
-Houseparty, a social media app that’s available on iOS and Android, allows users to connect with people they know — and people they don’t — by allowing users to invite friends and friends of friends into video-chatting sessions.
+Houseparty, a social media app that’s available on iOS, allows users to connect with people they know — and people they don’t — by allowing users to invite friends and friends of friends into video-chatting sessions.
 Is this platform safe for kids?
 Let’s dig in.

 If you’re wondering whether it’s a good idea to let your child have the Houseparty app, here’s a good question to ask yourself: Would you let your child bring a bunch of friends over, let each of those friends bring additional friends, and not check to see who ends up in your house?
 If the mere thought of that makes you tremble, then you need to keep an eye on the Houseparty app as well.